DVSimon/DVSimon.github.io/_posts/2019-07-11-algoexpert-nth-fibonacci.md

 ## Explanation

 * First solution uses basic recursion but isn't time efficient.
-* Second solution stores past fib calculations in a dictionary(cache) and uses it to return fibonacci or calcuate new fibonaccis for a constant time operation.
+* Second solution O(n) time and O(n) space. stores past fib calculations in a dictionary(cache) and uses it to return fibonacci or calcuate new fibonaccis for a constant time operation.
-* Third solution O(N) time and O(1) space so it's most efficient throught iteration.
+* Third solution O(n) time and O(1) space so it's most efficient throught iteration.
 Uses a counter to count iterations while storing the past 2 fibonacci(n-2,n-1) in a list which constantly updates itself with the next fibonacci term until reaching the input value/count.